Temps and termites are on the rise. Schedule your free inspection today.

 Bed bug shape

 Bed bugs are small insects without wings.
 They are very flat and have round bodies divided into three segments.
 The first, at the top, is the head.
 Right behind that is a small segment known as the pronotum.
 The largest part of the bed bug's body is the abdomen, which is wide and round.
-Adult bed bugs have six legs and two antenna at the top of their head.
+Adult bed bugs have six legs and two antennae at the top of their head.

 Bed bug color